jasonkresch/bots/README.md

 * **Frames Per Second** - How fast to update the animation of the bots on screen, in terms of number of time steps per second.
 Note that changing this has no impact on the speed of training.
 * **Time to Refresh** - Number of seconds to display bots before updating state from the latest generation of training.

+## Evolving Bots

+Once running, you can alter parameters of the bots or environment live, and see how they adapt to the changes.
+For example, changing the bot's speed or turn rate, changing whether or not the walls are solid, changing the number and ratio of red to green balls, or the size of the balls can lead to drastically different optimum behaviors for the bots.
+If the bots appear to be stuck in one strategy for a long period of time, try to shake things up by altering the environment.
+Despite thier relatively tiny brains, it is is common to witness novel and unexpected behaviors exhibited by these bots.

+Depending on environment parameters, bots may change strategies from running in circles, spinning, darting in straight lines with tilted antennae, to hiding in corners or sitting still if the environment is particularly hostile.
+Bots can often find relatively good strategies within a few minutes, though longer runs, of several hours to overnight can yield highly optimized forms.
+Decreasing the fraction that survive each generation, or increasing the mutation rate can help to find new and more novel strategies more quickly, especially after a drastic change is made to the environment.